starychfojtu/CodeInsight/docs.md

 They are stored in ASP Session and retrieved via `ClientAuthenticator` class.
 For use in controllers, just inherit `AuthorizedController` class and use its `Action` method, which handles authentication for you.

+# Data layer

+MySQL is used as database, but that is just a minor detail, that the application should not rely on.
+Data layer should only leak its abstraction to outer projects.

 # General style of programming